Your crawl space is a dark, dank space that can be a breeding ground for mold and mildew if the proper steps aren’t taken.

 One of those steps is a crawl space vapor barrier, especially if you have a dirt floor.

-So, what’s the big deal about vapor barriers in crawl spaces anyways?
+So, what’s the big deal about a vapor barrier under the house, anyway?

 In our continued endeavors to educate homeowners, we will break down what the crawl space vapor barrier is, how it’s installed, and the cost.

 You’re probably wondering why a crawl space vapor barrier is important if you have dirt floors.